moccalotto/kaosrpg/index.md

 you can increase the given one or more of the spell's aspects such as duration, damage, range, area of effect, etc.

+> **Example**: A spell such as **Healing Touch** has the Boostable tag.
+> This means that it costs a single point of strain for each level of boost.
+> The spell will heal 1d6 + Bd6 points of damage.
+Meaning
+> that it will heal 1d6 damage, plus an additional 1d6 per level of boost.
+> A this a mage can cast the spell with 3 levels of boost, healing 4d6 points
+> of damage, and causing the mage 1d4+3 points of strain.

 **Duration**:
 Unless specified, all non-instantaneous and non-permanent spells fade away at the *end* of the *next* round.